theo-armour/theo-armour.github.io/snippets/projects/0-dev-notes.md

 Jordan Casey
 2 months ago
-1. Stand up straight with you shoulders back.
+1. Stand up straight with your shoulders back.
 55:20
 2. Treat yourself like someone you are responsible for helping.
 1:09:31
 3. Make friends with people who want the best for you.
+1:13:17
-1:13:17 4 Compare yourself to who you were yesterday, not to who someone else is today.
+4. Compare yourself to who you were yesterday, not to who someone else is today.
 1:17:38
 5. Do not let your children do anything that makes you dislike them.
 1:22:48
 6. Set your house in perfect order before you criticize the world.
 1:30:46
 7. Pursue what is meaningful, not what is expedient.
 1:34:28
 8. Tell the truth, or at least don't lie.
 1:43:40
-9..
-Assume that the person you're listening to might know something you don't.
+9. Assume that the person you're listening to might know something you don't.
 1:45:52
 10. Be precise in your speech.
 1:48:57
 11. Do not bother children when they are skateboarding.
 1:54:30
 12. Pet a cat when you encounter one on the street.
-1:59:31﻿ Show less
+1:59:31 Show less
 REPLY